NUDelta/canvas-md/research-canvas.md

 ### Why do they care (is this problem important?)

-### What’s your problem statement?
+### What's your problem statement?
 (Does it capture a core tension?
 Agent wants X but Y)

 ## Describe desired outcome